 This allows our work together to develop in a way to ' fit' your needs and experiences, rather than focus on a pre-determined framework.

 Personal influences and therapeutic focus includes theoretical perspective from the Humanistic, Dialogic, Psychodynamic, Relational and Intersubjective approaches.
-I am also interested in Body Psychotherapy and how our body process influences and impacts our psyche, and vice versa.
+I am also interested in Body or Somatic Psychotherapy which helps focus on body process and the wealth of internal communication that influences and impacts our psyche, and vice versa.

 One of the ways in which Psychotherapy can be helpful is in its regularity.
 Our sessions would be 50 minutes in length and we would meet weekly at a day and time, which is mutually agreeable.